noaione/yuusha-shoukan-ln/sources/v05/seriousact.md

 In the waiting room exclusively to those unneeded in the main story...
-Or rather, in the room exclusively for the embodiment of the concept of seriousness, Serious-senpai reads the 5th Volume of “I was Caught up in a Hero Summoning,, but That World is at Peace”, just like usual.
+Or rather, in the room exclusively for the embodiment of the concept of seriousness, Serious-senpai reads the 5th Volume of “I was Caught up in a Hero Summoning, but That World is at Peace”, just like usual.

 However, the expression on her face gave the impression that she wasn’t fully concentrating on the contents, as she was glancing at the stuffed cat... ? ? ?